briandconnelly/BEACONToolkit/csv/doc/csv.md

 ## Extracting Specific Columns

-The `cut` command can be extrenely useful for extracting columns from a CSV file.
+The `cut` command can be extremely useful for extracting columns from a CSV file.
 For example, to extract the third column (Temperature) from `luminescence.csv`: